Funding opportunity

 Hubs will be leaders within the landscape, driving forward the national manufacturing research agenda in their area and connecting with other players in the community, including users, policymakers, and other public investments (for example Catapults, other hubs and EPSRC investments).

 The hub and spoke model will be used, with the hub and spokes working cooperatively towards achieving the overall vision.
 The lead institution is responsible for the oversight, core management and running of the hub, and the role of the surrounding academic or industrial spokes in different parts of the UK is to input specific expertise in areas that complement those from the lead institution.
-Grant funding may be used for spoke activities provided the spoke meets EPSRC’s organisational eligibility requirements.
+Grant funding may be used for spoke activities provided the spoke meets our organisational eligibility requirements.

 The hub is expected to deliver added value (be more than the sum of its parts) by demonstrating strong connectivity between all hub partners and offering additional facilities, training and development than what is already provided by individual institutions.